xabierblanch/PyRockDiff/README.md

 Applies a vegetation filter using [CANUPO workflow](https://nicolas.brodu.net/common/recherche/publications/canupo.pdf) (N. Brodu and D. Lague).
 This consist in a simple yet efficient way to automatically classify a point cloud

 #### How it works:
-1. **Vegetation Filtering**: The CANUPO algorithm identifies and filters vegetation points from the input point cloud.
+1. **Vegetation Filter**: The CANUPO algorithm identifies and filters vegetation points from the input point cloud.
 The algorithm is integrated in the CloudCompare software and requires a `.prm` file corresponding to the classifier.
 A classifier for vegetation is included with the software but the user can create his own ‘.prm’ files using CloudCompare's CANUPO suite.
 The resulting filtered point cloud is saved in `.xyz` format for further analysis.

 #### JSON file parameters:
 | Parameter Name          | Type    | Example Value                                         | JSON Section |